 The Company recognizes revenue at a point in time when the control of the products has been transferred to customers.
 The transfer of control is considered complete when products have been picked up by or shipped to customers.
 The Company's sales arrangements usually require prepayment before the delivery of products.
-The advance payment is not considered a significant financing component.
+The advance payment is not considered a significant financing component because the period between the Company transfers a promised good to a customer and when the customer pays for that good is short.
 The Company elected to account for shipping and handling fees as a fulfillment cost.